64 Parishes

 Nineteenth-Century Creoles

-In the antebellum nineteenth century, black, white, and mixed-race Louisiana natives continued to use Creole in reference to themselves.
-The term distinguished native-born persons from increasing numbers of immigrants hailing from overseas and, after the Louisiana Purchase in 1803, Anglo-American newcomers.
-But with the coming of the Civil War, the end of slavery, and the subsequent collapse of the South’s economy, white Louisianans gradually took away the privileged status that set Creoles of color apart from formerly enslaved black Creoles.
-By the 1890s, no middle ground remained for the mixed-race ethnic group.
+In the antebellum nineteenth century, people of European and African ancestry born in Louisiana continued to use “Creole” in reference to themselves, though increasingly the term distinguished those persons born in Louisiana from Anglo-American newcomers and European immigrants who arrived after the Louisiana Purchase in 1803.
+But with the coming of the Civil War, the end of slavery, and the subsequent collapse of the South’s economy, white Louisianans gradually took away the privileged status that set Creoles of color apart from formerly enslaved Black Creoles.
+By the 1890s, no middle ground remained for Creoles of color.
 As one historian has observed, Creoles of color “were left with nothing but their sense of group identity and a nostalgia for halcyon times.”
-Although they now occupied the same social stratum as former slaves, Creoles of color continued to hold themselves apart as distinct from blacks.
+Although they now occupied the same social stratum as formerly enslaved people, Creoles of color continued to hold themselves apart as distinct.
 They did so, for example, through the practice of endogamy (marriage within the ethnic group).

-As mentioned, many whites in antebellum Louisiana also referred to themselves as Creoles.
-Among whites, the term generally referred to persons of upper-class French or Spanish ancestry, and even German ancestry (though all eventually spoke French as their primarily language).
-The term has even been applied persons of Italian ancestry in New Orleans.
+Many white people in antebellum Louisiana also referred to themselves as Creoles.
+Among people of European descent, the term generally referred to persons of upper-class French or Spanish ancestry, and even German ancestry (though all eventually spoke French as their primary language).
+The term has even been applied to persons of Italian ancestry in New Orleans.
 Indeed, many white Creoles could be found in New Orleans, as well as in parishes such as Avoyelles and Evangeline, which, while incorrectly regarded today as historically Acadian, were actually populated by white Creoles.
-Politically, Louisiana’s aristocratic white Creoles stood in contrast to the more democratic Américains who flooded the state after the Louisiana Purchase.
+Politically, Louisiana’s aristocratic white Creoles stood in contrast to the more democratic américains who flooded the state after the Louisiana Purchase.
 For example, white Creoles in the early nineteenth century used their influence in state government to grant voting rights only to males who paid taxes and owned property, thereby denying the vote to many poor white males.
 Like the Creoles of color, white Creoles experienced dramatic economic decline after the Civil War.
 While some managed to retain their sense of identity, many white Creoles—particularly in rural and small-town southern Louisiana—began to intermarry with the region’s large Acadian population.

 Contemporary Creoles

 Although some white southern Louisianans reject the Cajun label and continue to call themselves Creoles, the term is used today most commonly in reference to those of full or partial African heritage.
-Like their ancestors, these Creoles are typically of French-speaking, Catholic heritage (distinguishing them from other Louisianans of African heritage who derive from English-speaking, Protestant heritage).
+Like their ancestors, these Creoles are typically French-speaking and Catholic (distinguishing them from other Louisianans of African heritage who derive from English-speaking, Protestant heritage).
 Significant populations of these Creoles can be found in New Orleans, the Acadiana region of southern Louisiana, the Cane River/Isle Brevelle area near Natchitoches, and in East Texas as far west as Houston.
-Moreover, a notable population of Creoles of African descent exists in California, the result of decades of immigration to Creole enclaves in places such as Oakland and San Francisco.
+Moreover, a notable population of Creoles of African descent exists in California, the result of decades of departures during the Great Migration to growing Creole enclaves in places such as Oakland and San Francisco.